-15. (1) If, after an investigation has been closed, new and significant evidence becomes available the Chief Investigator may cause the investigation of an accident or incident to be reopened.
+15. (1) If, after an investigation has been closed, new and significant evidence becomes available, the Chief Investigator may cause the investigation of an accident or incident to be reopened.

-(2) An investigation that is reopened shall be subject to and conducted in accordance with these Regulations.
+(2) An investigation that is reopened is subject to and must be conducted in accordance with these Regulations.